-My flight from Cairns to Darwin left on Tuesday the 12th, from where I toured the Kakadu National Park.
+My flight from Cairns to Darwin left on Tuesday, from where I toured the Kakadu National Park.
 Ma dukes and I left on Wednesday, with a group of just four others, and started our many-hours-long journey to what seemed like the center of the earth.
 It was HOT.

 We also stopped off to have a look at a termite mound, stretching 5 meters into the sky.
 Apparently, this thing took 70 years for those little guys to put together, but impressive nonetheless.